 A torch is recommended for the gold mining tunnels.

-The lower part of the Crown Track between the Karangahake Gorge Historic Walkway and the Underground Pumphouse will regularly be closed when heavy rainfall is forecast.
+The lower part of the Crown Track between the Karangahake Gorge Historic Walkway and the top suspension bridge will regularly be closed when heavy rainfall is forecast.
 This is to ensure public safety, which could be affected by weather-induced slips and rock fall - regular occurrences on this track.

-The Underground Pumphouse and Dickey Flat Campsite would still be accessible via the Windows Walk when the lower Crown Track is closed.
+Dickey Flat Campsite is still accessible via the Windows Walk when the lower Crown Track is closed.

 Check with the Tauranga Office for the current status, or call the DOC hotline 0800 DOC HOT (0800 362 468) at weekends and public holidays.